epistemehealth/article-production/XML/README.md

 ### Copyright and Permissions

-If you haven't entered your copyright statement in Texture (or need to modify your license tag), you can simply and copy and paste the relevant copyright and permissions tags into the XML here.
+If you haven't entered your copyright statement (or want it to contain the link) in Texture (or need to modify your license tag), you can simply and copy and paste the relevant copyright and permissions tags into the XML here.
 Look for the tag `<permissions id="permission">`.
 Immediately after this tag, for a CC-BY-licensed article, you should end up with:
 ```
         <copyright-year>YYYY</copyright-year>
         <copyright-holder>Author Names</copyright-holder>
         <license>
           <ali:license_ref>http://creativecommons.org/licenses/by/4.0/</ali:license_ref>
         </license>
-        <copyright-statement>Except where otherwise noted, the content of this article is licensed under <ext-link ext-link-type="uri" xlink:href="http://creativecommons.org/licenses/by/4.0/" xlink:type="simple">Creative Commons Attribution License</ext-link>, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited</copyright-statement>
+        <copyright-statement>Except where otherwise noted, the content of this article is licensed under <ext-link ext-link-type="uri" xlink:href="http://creativecommons.org/licenses/by/4.0/" xlink:type="simple">Creative Commons Attribution License</ext-link>, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.</copyright-statement>
 ```
 Where `YYYY` is replaced with the year of publication and `Author Names` are your surnames (e.g. Author and Author; or Author et al.)